scottwater/blog/_pages/about.md

 link_title: About
 image: /assets/images/pages/family.jpg
 ---
-Hello, I am Scott Watermasysk and I am the most blessed man on the planet.
+Hello, I am Scott Watermasysk, and I am the most blessed man on the planet.

-I live in New Jersey with these three wonderful women.
+I live in New Jersey with these three amazing women.

 I am the co-founder of a self-funded business, KickoffLabs (we make lead generation via viral contests easy).
 If you work in marketing, startups, or have a pulse, you needed KickoffLabs yesterday.